-The charity is unable to give a date when their investigation will be completed, but on learning about the breach they did inform the police and the Charity Commission.
-They also informed The Information Commissioner’s Office (ICO), which is a requirement of the General Data Protection Regulation (GDPR) and has to be done within 72 hours of an attack being noticed.
+The charity is unable to give a date when their investigation will be completed.
+However, on learning about the breach they did inform the police and the Charity Commission.
+They also informed The Information Commissioner’s Office (ICO), which is a requirement of the General Data Protection Regulation (GDPR).
+The Regulation states this has to be done within 72 hours of an attack being noticed.

-They have also taken steps to inform all those affected by the incident, which again is a GDPR requirement and needs to be done “without undue delay”.
+They have also taken steps to inform all those affected by the incident.
+Again, this is a GDPR requirement and needs to be done “without undue delay”.

 The organisation is working hard, alongside forensic IT specialists, to understand the nature of the attack and if any data has been compromised.